Fourth grade student asks for ‘happier life’ for Christmas

 Community members come together to donate to the Angel Tree program each year to make the wishes of the students at James Singleton Charter School come true for Christmas.

 Banks says he randomly selected a form from a stack that had been filled out by dozens of children of different ages.
+The children don’t fill out the forms themselves.
+Instead, a teacher or counselor sits down with the students to ask them what they want because in the past, they weren’t able to read the children’s handwriting.

 In the one that caught his eye, the child asked for just two things: new shoes and a happier life.